Overview

 You won't pay anything extra for ECS beyond what you'd pay for EC2 instances, Fargate vCPUs, EBS storage volumes, data transfers outside AWS, etc.

-ECS also enables you to pay for what you use, while you use it.
-The service does not require you to sign a minimum usage contract, pay upfront fees, or provision resources.
+ECS also enables you to pay for what you use while you use it.
+The service does not require signing a minimum usage contract, paying upfront fees, or providing resources.
 It’s a pay-as-you-go pricing model.

 How Does ECS Billing Work?